NOM Server Docker container

 docker pull neo4j/neo4j-ops-manager-server:latest

-NOM server in a Docker container can be run in several contexts such as a Docker compose environment or a in a Kubernetes cluster etc. In this chapter, we only focus on running a standalone NOM server in a Docker container (Henceforth referred as NOM server container).
+NOM server in a Docker container can be run in several contexts such as a Docker compose environment or a in a Kubernetes cluster etc. This chapter focuses only on running a standalone NOM server in a Docker container (henceforth referred as NOM server container).

 Running a NOM server in a Docker container

 To successfully start the NOM server container, mandatory runtime parameters should be set.
+Refer to Server installation for the complete parameter list.
 There are two ways these parameters can be provided to the container:

 1. As command line options